 Our member meetings

 All face-to-face meetings are taking place virtually or over the phone.

 Although we’re in uncertain times, we are committed to providing you with opportunities to come together online so we can collectively support each other during this period.

-We have already held webinars with the Housing Minister and the CEO of the Regulator of Social Housing.
+We have already held webinars with the Housing Minister, the CEO of the Regulator of Social Housing and the Housing Ombudsman.
 Further online roundtables for different staff groups across the membership are being arranged all the time.
 The best way to keep up-to-date is to subscribe to our newsletter.
 A full listing is also available at www.myNHC.org.uk.

 Please let us know if there are specific issues we can help with by emailing firstname.lastname@example.org and we’ll do our very best to include all suggestions.

 Our Resident Involvement and Health and Building Safety conferences, both planned for June, will run online – please book as normal and we’ll keep you updated.
 We’re planning to run live presentations for 2-3 hours, then follow up with full presentations from all speakers on videos which you can access as and when you want to.